sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/2000 - prompt.md

 | D    | Chunks, or "context", excerpted from document.               | Chunk Count<br/>Chunk Size<br/>Chunk Overlap Percentage<br/>Chunk Scoring Text (currently supported for Query method)<br/> |
 | E    | Concatenation of all the descriptive prompts you configured in the method.
 For example, concatenation of all the column descriptions and the overall table description for the [NLP Table](doc:nlp-table) method. | Description                                                  |

-You can configure all of these parameters in the SenseML editor and several in the Sensible Instruct editor.
-For example, the following screenshots show configuring the Prompt Introduction parameter in Sensible Instruct for a Query field:
+You can configure all of these parameters in the SenseML editor and in the Sensible Instruct editor.
+For example, the following screenshots show prompt settings in Sensible Instruct for a Query field:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/prompt_instruct_1.png)

+The following screenshot shows prompt settings in Sensible Instruct for all fields in a config:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/prompt_instruct_2.png)